-Following his studies, Charles worked as a paralegal in Farrer & Co’s Contentious Trusts & Estates team, where he assisted on high-value disputes which often incorporated an international element.
-As a result, Charles has begun to build considerable knowledge across trusts and estates litigation, with a particular interest in Inheritance Act claims.
+Prior to commencing pupillage, Charles worked as a paralegal in Farrer & Co’s Contentious Trusts & Estates team, where he assisted on high-value, cross-border disputes.
+This included high profile litigation, such as Morina v Scherbakova [2023] EWHC 3253 (Ch), as well as Variation of Trust Act claims, Trustee Retirement Applications, and Inheritance Act claims.
+As a result, Charles has begun to build considerable knowledge across trusts and estates litigation.

 Bar Practice Course (Outstanding) – University of Law, Birmingham